-You are expected to attend class.
+You are expected to attend class and/or participate virtually.
 Consistent, repeated failure to attend class or actively participate in the course will affect the participation portion of your grade.

 If you are feeling ill, please do not come to class.
 Instead, review the material and work on the homework assignment, and then schedule an appointment with me to meet virtually.
-This appointment (and your email notifying me about missing class) will substitute for the participation grade for the missed class.